The Best Truck Tires: Increase Handling and Traction in All Types of Terrain

 You need a tire that’s the right fit for your truck.
 Smaller or bigger size than your original tire may end up damaging the rims or reduce the stability of your vehicle.
 The best way to find the right tire size for your truck is to read the serial number on the sidewall of your old tires.
 If the number isn't visible, consult with a car dealer or the manufacturer to get the right size.

 The tread design will depend on the type of tire you need.
 For off-road driving, go for a chunky-looking tread pattern for maximum grip and damage resistance in all-weather conditions.
 For highway or on-road driving, go for a tread with shallow grooves, symmetrical treads, and closely spaced gaps to promote comfort when driving.

-- Self-Cleaning: For off-road adventures, go for tires with a self-cleaning feature to keep your tires dirt and debris free for maximum off-road traction.
-When mud gets on these tires, it works its way out as the tire rotates.
+- Self-Cleaning.
+For off-road adventures, go for tires with a self-cleaning feature to keep your tires dirt and debris free for maximum off-road traction.
+When mud gets on these tires, it works its way out as the tire rotate.
 It's also easy to hose down the rest of the dirt.

 - You should always ensure that your tires are well inflated to prolong their life.
 Driving with deflated tires may damage the shape of the tire.
 Overinflating them, on the other hand, will lead to faster wear of the tires, especially on the central part.

 - Conduct monthly inspections by checking the tire pressure, noting signs of uneven wear, removing stones and other debris from the treads, and examining the sidewall for any problems.
 The inspections will help you prevent more problems from occurring or even accidents.

 - Clean your tires to prevent rubber deterioration often caused by ice, snow, road salt, dirt, and other debris.
 You can simply hose down all-terrain and winter tires since they have wider treads that barely trap dirt.
 Use warm, soapy water to wash inside the tire and outside if the treads are closely packed.